Skip to main content

 A situation an insurer’s counsel often encounters in automotive subrogation claims is that the tortfeasor claims they had a sudden medical emergency, so it’s not their fault.
 This is an affirmative defense that’s meant to remove liability in cases where there was, in fact, a sudden medical emergency that preceded the incident that caused the damages.

 A sudden medical emergency must have a few factors to qualify as a viable defense for your adverse party.
-Defined as “When a party loses consciousness, is no longer in control, and cause damages,” the event must directly precede the accident, must be sudden and, perhaps most importantly, must be unforeseeable.
+Defined as “When a party loses consciousness, is no longer in control, and causes damages,” the event must directly precede the accident, must be sudden and, perhaps most importantly, must be unforeseeable.

 What to Consider when a Tortfeasor Claims a Sudden Medical Emergency

-So your tortfeasor is asserting that there was a sudden-onset event that caused them to black out, for example a heart attack, stroke, fainting, etc. Therefore, they’re not responsible for your damages.
+So your tortfeasor is asserting that there was a sudden-onset event that caused them to black out, for example, a heart attack, stroke, fainting, etc. Therefore, they’re not responsible for your damages.
 What should a subrogation attorney do?
 Don’t take their word for it.
 Ensure you thoroughly explore those three factors: precedence, suddenness, and foreseeability.

 1. Did the party lose consciousness before or after the accident?
 If it’s after the accident, the defense will not hold up.